 Another category of students who get admitted on merit are students who fall under the geographical location tagged as “less-privileged” in the country, but who still manage to get a reasonable score in their JAMB, POST-UTME, and WAEC.

-So, debunk those myths about medical school which says that you must get a connection or pay to gain admission and start studying harder first, before thinking of any other means.
+So, debunk those myths about the medical school which says that you must get a connection or pay to gain admission and start studying harder first, before thinking of any other means.

 Also, Read; Medical School in Nigeria; the MBBS journey